 - Tick the Exclusive box when the current booking must not be delivered together with any other booking of the campaign.

-- It is necessary that the combined bookings have the same delivery period.
+- The combined bookings must have the same delivery period.

 - The Combination feature needs to be set in the Header tab of the booking with the leading format.
 Which format is leading is determined by the Trigger Order setting of a format.
 The trigger order determines the placement of the formats at a web page by setting a number that indicates at what place the format resides within a sequence of formats.
-Therefore, the leading format has a lower trigger order than the formats of the bookings with which it is combined.
+Therefore, the leading format has a lower trigger order (number 1) than the formats of the bookings (number 2 and 3) with which it is combined.

 - Only the leading format needs an assigned volume.